aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/_index.md

 ## Median and Wiener Filter Application

 The application of Median and Wiener filters is a vital step in image denoising.
-Aspose.Imaging for Java provides an in-depth tutorial on enhancing image quality through these filters.
+Aspose.Imaging for Java provides an in‑depth tutorial on enhancing image quality through these filters.
 Your images will be cleaner and more appealing.

 ## Applying Wiener Filter to Motion Images

 Motion images often come with noise, but Aspose.Imaging for Java comes to the rescue.
-Learn to apply the Wiener filter to motion images step by step and optimize your image processing for crystal-clear results.
+Learn to apply the Wiener filter to motion images step by step and optimize your image processing for crystal‑clear results.

 ## Fixed Threshold Binarization

 For those interested in binarization, Aspose.Imaging for Java offers tutorials on fixed threshold binarization.
-These tutorials make it easy to transform images, especially DICOM images, with code examples and step-by-step guidance.
+These tutorials make it easy to transform images, especially DICOM images, with code examples and step‑by‑step guidance.

 ## Otsu Threshold Binarization